Automation of production in Industry 4.0

 Automation in industrial production refers to the use of technologies and systems to carry out production processes autonomously and without constant human intervention, with the aim of increasing efficiency, quality and consistency.

-According to DIN 19233, automation technology is characterized by the use of technical systems and artificial means to control and run processes in such a way that they function largely independently.
 Automation includes both the control and regulation of processes in various industrial processes.
-Machines and systems are able to carry out certain tasks independently by using predefined instructions, algorithms or programming.
+Plants and production systems are able to carry out certain tasks independently by using predefined instructions, algorithms or programming.
 The electrical engineering dictionary DIN IEC 60050-351 supplements this definition by describing that a process or technical device is described as "self-acting" or "automatic" if this process or device operates under specified conditions without the need for direct human intervention.
 This means that the systems are able to react to specific situations and parameters, make decisions and carry out actions independently.
 This ability to be autonomous is a key aspect of automation technology, as it significantly increases efficiency and consistency in production while minimizing human error sources.

 In the process industry, which focuses on the manufacture of products through chemical, physical or biological processes, automation enables the precise control and monitoring of complex processes.
 This is particularly important in industries such as the chemical, food, pharmaceutical and petrochemical industries in order to meet high quality standards and regulatory requirements.

-The following phases of automation describe the gradual transition from manual and mechanized processes to fully networked and self-organizing systems that are characteristic of modern Industry 4.0:
+The following six phases of automation describe the gradual transition from manual and mechanized processes to fully networked and self-organizing systems that are characteristic of modern Industry 4.0:

 1. Connectivity